EuchariaTheAnalyst/Data-Job-Distribution/README.md

 ## Conclusion

-This dashboard was built not just as a data project, but as a tool to help job seekers and career coaches better understand the realities of the data science job market.
+This dashboard was built not just as a data project, but as a tool to help job seekers and career coaches better understand the realities of the data  job market.

-By analyzing 672 real job postings, this project surfaces key insights such as:
+By analyzing this project, it surfaces key insights such as:

 - Which skills are truly in demand (e.g. R, SQL, Python, Excel)